carlstep/max_expense_app_3/README.md

 becareful of `viewport`, ListView has an infinite height because the number of items are unknown.
 Wrapping the ListView with a container, and set height, gives the ListView a height.

 have two options - ListView(children: []), and wrapped with Container() or ListView.builder().
 ListView.builder will only load what is visible.
 Should be used for long lists and lists of unknown length.

+92 Input & Output styling

+- enter numbers with a number keyboard
+- trigger 'add transaction' when done is clicked
+- always see 2 digits

+- use `keyboardType: TextInputType.number` - this brings up a number keyboard.
+Using - keyboardType: `TextInputType.numberWithOptions(decimal: true)` brings up the number keyboard with a decimal (.) option

+- use onSubmitted with a function create a new function `void submitData() {}` inside the brackets call a method `addTx` call submitData in the TextField for title and amount, using - `onSubmitted: (_) => submitData()`, and also call submitData on the TextButton - `onPressed: submitData,`

+if the buttons are pressed before values for title and amount have been entered, use if statement in the submitData() function